Octomiro/octopipes/README.md

 wf = Workflow('wf_name').add(some_func, some_handler)
 ```

-#### Steps with multiple inputs
+#### Workflow steps with additional inputs
-The `add` method that takes an optional `requires` flag in cases a step needs additional inputs from previous steps
+The `add` method can take an optional `requires` flag in cases a step needs additional inputs to work properly.
+This flag is comma separated string that declares the requires inputs needed for
+a specific process.
+These requirements are then injected as separate arguments to the step (unpacked).
+Currently, the `requires` flag supposed two types of injections:
+* Injections from previous steps (or initial input) -- These are declared by their order number (`0`, `1`, etc)
+* Dependencies injections that are independent of the flow of the pipeline. -- These are prefix with the letter `d` (`d0,d2`, etc.)

+It is also possible to mix the `requires` with both types such as `0,d1,2` or `d0,1`.
+And the order in the requires flags is retained when injecting the arguments to the function.

+**Previous input injection**
+In cases where a workflow step requires inputs from previous steps other than the one strictly before it, we can inject whose inputs using the `requires` flag.
-other than the one strictly before it.
-The flag is a series of comma separated step number like (`0`, `0,1,2`) where 0 is the first input of the workflow and 1 the output of the first step.
+The flag is a series of comma separated step numbers like (`0`, `0,1,2`) where 0 is the first input of the workflow and 1 the output of the first step.

 To understand this flag, let's suppose that we have such a requirement:
 ```
 (input) -> p1 -> p2 -> p3
 ```
-Now let's say p3 not only requires the output of `p2` but also the first `input`.
+Now let's say p3 not only requires the output of `p2` but also the first `input` (The initial starting value when running the workflow).
 In this case when defining your
 workflow you can specify a `requires` flag `requires='0'` that will inject `input` as the second argument to your
 process.